>

 Yes, a cold water shampoo and/or rinse doesn’t make for the most luxurious hair washing experience.
 But cold water will snap those cuticles shut, which in turn will lock in moisture, make your hair shinier and reduce frizz.

-6. Use Deep Hair Conditioner.
+6. Use Deep Conditioner.
 A Lot.

 As with your shampoo and pre-shampoo formulas, work this formula into your hair in sections to be sure it’s applied thoroughly.
-Avoid the scalp—that’s not where you typically need moisture.
-Use a wide tooth comb to distribute the conditioner evenly.
+Avoid the scalp — that’s not where you typically need moisture.
+Use a wide-tooth comb to distribute the conditioner evenly.
 Then let the conditioner go to work.
 Place your hair under a plastic cap or hood dryer for 10 minutes, or cover it with a towel for 20 minutes and let your body heat do the work.

 If you’re using a moisturizing conditioner, and your hair has absorbed most of it, you may not want or need to rinse.
 But if you’re using a protein conditioner, rinsing is essential.
 These formulas could cause your hair to become brittle and lead to breakage if left in the hair.
-In these cases, if you feel you need more moisture, opt for applying a leave-in conditioner after rinsing out the protein conditioner and before styling your hair.
+In these cases, if you feel you need more moisture, apply a leave-in conditioner after rinsing out the protein conditioner and before styling your hair.

 7. Be a Hair Conditioner Junkie